ericlow/team-scripts/README.md

 Tab complete lists the available commands

-The scripts are organized by namespace / team.
+The scripts are organized by namespace / team

 The naming scheme of scripts is important: